abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 However (this is where it gets interesting) not all such functions (and not all sets of pairs) define orders.
 For such function to really define an order i.e. to have the same output every time, independent of how the objects were shuffled initially, it has to obey several rules.

 Incidentally, (or rather not incidentally at all), these rules are nearly equivalent to the mathematical laws that define the criteria of the order relationship i.e. those are the rules that define which element can point to which.
+Let's check what they are.

+>A linear order is a set of elements, together with a *binary relation* between the elements of the set, which obeys the laws of reflexivity, transitivity, antisymetry, totality.
+{: .definition}

-Let's review them.
+And now, let's review them.

 ### Reflexivity